MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/sending-mail-to-office-365.md

 ms.assetid: f9d4b5b6-8f4c-44df-9b06-2f9b3058ca20
 ms.collection:
 - M365-security-compliance
+ms.custom:
+- seo-marvel-apr2020
-description: "These articles help external senders improve their reputation and increase their ability to deliver email to users in Office 365.
-They also provide some information about how you can report junk email and phishing attempts even if you aren't an Office 365 user yourself."
+description: "Learn as an external sender, how can you increase the ability to deliver email Office 365 users.
+Also learn how to report junk email & phishing attempts as an external user."
 ---

 # Sending mail to Office 365